metabase/metabase/docs/developers-guide/driver-changelog.md

 # Driver Interface Changelog

+## Metabase 0.51.0

+- Prior to 0.51.0, to generate SQL queries with inline parameters, Metabase would generate a parameterized SQL string, then attempt to parse the SQL replace and replace `?` placeholders with inline values from the driver method `metabase.driver.sql.util.unprepare/unprepare-value`.
+In 0.51.0+, Metabase instead generates these queries using Honey SQL 2's `:inline` option, eliminating the need to parse and replace `?` placeholders.
+As such, the `metabase.driver.sql.util.unprepare` namespace has been deprecated; you should remove all usages of it in your driver.

+  - The `metabase.driver.sql.util.unprepare/unprepare-value` method has been replaced by the new method `metabase.driver.sql.query-processor/inline-value`.
+The signatures of these two functions are the same, and you should be able to simply change the all of your `unprepare-value` implementations to `inline-value` instead.

+    For the time being, implementations of `unprepare-value` are used as implementations of `inline-value` automatically, but `unprepare-value` is slated for removal in 0.54.0.

+  - The dynamic variable `metabase.driver/*compile-with-inline-parameters*` (default `false`) has been added; drivers that can generate parameterized queries should look at its value in their implementation of `metabase.driver/mbql->native` and adjust their output accordingly.
+For `:sql`-based drivers, this is handled in the shared `metabase.driver.sql.query-processor` code, so you shouldn't need to adjust anything here.
+For `:sql` drivers that do not support JDBC-style parameterized queries you can implement `mbql->native`, bind `*compile-with-inline-parameters*` to something truthy, then call the default `:sql` implementation.

+  - `metabase.driver.sql.util.unprepare/unprepare`, which took a parameterized SQL string and de-parameterized or "unprepared" it, has been removed.
+Instead, if you need a query with parameters spliced directly into the SQL, bind `metabase.driver/*compile-with-inline-parameters*` as discussed above.

+  - Similarly, the driver method `metabase.driver/splice-parameters-into-native-query` has been marked deprecated, and the default implementation will throw an Exception if called.
+Rework code that generates parameterized queries and then calls `unprepare` or `splice-parameters-into-native-query` with code that generates queries with inlined parameters in the first place as discussed above.
+Tests can use `metabase.query-processor.compile/compile-with-inline-parameters` if needed.

+   - `metabase.query-processor.compile/compile-and-splice-parameters` has been removed; replace usages with `metabase.query-processor.compile/compile-with-inline-parameters`.

+- The three-arity of `metabase.driver.sql.query-processor/format-honeysql` (which had an additional parameter for Honey SQL version) has been removed; replace all usages with the two-arity version.
+Honey SQL 2 has been the only supported version since Metabase 0.49.0.

 ## Metabase 0.50.0

 - The Metabase `metabase.mbql.*` namespaces have been moved to `metabase.legacy-mbql.*`.
 You probably didn't need to